behaverse/data-model/_spec/cognitive-tests/2-stimulus.md

 ## What

+description [string]
+: A human readable, compact description of the main aspects of the stimulus.
+The description for a given stimulus depends on the task but follows a specific template for a given task.
+Because of this, it looks like the `stimulus_description` could be "parsed" and "tidied"---however, this is not the intention; parsed/tidied data will be available in other tables; description is for human readability and facilitates the understanding of the data.

 source_type [enum]
 : A stimulus is typically created using a particular procedure/algorithm ("generator") or is sampled from a particular set ("set").
 This variable indicates which of these two applies for the current stimulus.